 FOR USE IN SOLICITATIONS FOR COMMERCIAL GOODS AND SERVICES

 Offeror shall complete the representations and certifications herein and submit with offers.
 The term "offer" as used herein includes proposals in response to a Request For Proposal (RFP) and bids in response to an Invitation For Bids (IFB).
-The term "subcontract" includes purchase order
+The term "subcontract" includes purchase order.
+NOTE: The penalty for making false statements in offers is prescribed in 18 U.S.C.
+1001.

 .